sara-19992/Mastering-JavaScript-in-20-Days/Day1.md

 ## Finding Elements in a Web Page
  type of selectors to finding elements
   1. Name
-  2.Tag Name
+  2. Tag Name
   3. ID (use # symbol)
-  5. Class Name (use . symbol)
+  4. Class Name (use . symbol)

  ### Coding Examples